Eric3939/linear_motif/README.md

 ```

 ### Step 4 - Results
-The results will be saved inside the output folder.
-Each search on a LMBD protein network outputs one pickle file, which stores the run result of that network.
-That being said, for a full proteome run (method 3), the algorithm will output one pickle file per LMBD protein network.
+Each run produces one pickle file per LMBD protein network, saved in the user-specified output folder.
+For a full proteome run (method 3), the algorithm will therefore generate one pickle file for each LMBD protein network.
-User can use the script `result_table.py` under `script/` folder to convert all pickle files into one single table listing all the discovered motifs.
+To aggregate results, use the script `result_table.py` (in the `script/` folder) to convert all pickle files into a single table listing the discovered motifs.

 ## Predicted Motif Database
-We ran our algorithm on all human proteins as described in our paper.
-The results (221840 predicted motifs in human proteome) are listed in the table `results_table.csv`.
+We applied our algorithm to the entire human proteome as described in the paper, generating 221,840 predicted motifs.
+The results are provided in `results_table.csv`.
-The first few records of our database:
+Example records from the database:

 ```sh
 protein  motif    start  end  length  info_content        plm     disorder  solvent_acc  conservation A0AV96   PPPFQGR  510    516  7       3.251699685122221   1.584   1.128     1.165        1.548